- Getting Started

 One of the questions we are often asked is how to set up the sales pipeline in Tall Emu CRM.
 There are no hard and fast rules for exactly how you should do this since every business is different, however there are a few setup structures that we see a lot.

 Follow the information below and set up a sales pipeline that works for you.
 You can adapt and customise depending on how your sales cycle operates.
 For more information, you can also see our Videos section on Sales Pipelines and our Help Articles sections on Sales and Opportunities.

 If your customers call you and place orders directly, then there is no real pipeline in place.
-In this scenario, enter your orders as Sales Orders in Tall Emu as they come in.
+In this scenario, enter your orders as Sales Orders in the CRM as they come in.

 If you have an online store, we currently support automatic download of orders via Woo Commerce (other carts could be available on request).